nilanyK/ESILV---Python-For-Data-Analysis---Project-2023/README.md

         -  Stochastic Gradient Descent <br>
         -  Gradient Boosting Score <br>

-<br> For each model, we performed a Grid Search Cross Validation in order to find the best parameters for each model.
-For every model, we used the metric f1, as it combines the metrics precision and recall.
-The metric f1 is also a good metric to measure the performance of classification models and can be used for balanced datasets We also displayed confusion matrix for every model in order to know if our model did good predictions of both classes.
-That was the case thanks to the SMOTE method.
+<br> For each model, we performed a Grid Search Cross Validation in order to find the best parameters.
+We used the metric <code> f1 </code>, as it combines the metrics' precision and recall.
+It's also known as a good metric to measure the performance of classification models and can be used for balanced datasets as well as unbalanced datasets.
+We then displayed the confusion matrix of each model in order to evaluate their performances.
+The overall performances of our models were good thanks to SMOTE method we used to rebalance our dataset.
-<br> Our best model selection criterion is the score obtained by each one of them.
+<br> In order to select the best model we ranked each model based on their scores on the test set and plotted the ROC curves.
-The models that are standing out are respectively XGBoost, Random Forest, and Decision Tree.
+The top three models that stood out of the crowd were respectively XGBoost, Random Forest, and Decision Tree.
-Among these three, based on their scores on the test set, the best classifier is XGBoost.
-Thus, it's the one that we are going to export for our API.
+Among these three, based on the score on the test set, the best classifier was XGBoost.
+Thus, it's the one that we used for our API.

 ### API Implementation